 ~/.docker/certs.ddirectory in order for the changes to take effect.

-For a complete explanation of how to do this, see the blog post Adding Self-signed Registry Certs to Docker & Docker for Mac.
+For a complete explanation of how to do this, see the blog post Adding Self-signed Registry Certs to Docker & Docker Desktop for Mac.

-Adding client certificates
+Add client certificates

 You can put your client certificates in